-Category Resilience Assessment Criteria 3.
+Category Resilience Assessment Criteria 1.
+Employees Act effectively to keep employees safe and productive through execution of our COVID protocols while continuing to strengthen our Guardian Angel and ONE culture Effectively and promptly communicate and manage guidance and instructions, to employees through the newly-formed Martin Marietta Health Hub Provide financial support and emotional care to employees Offer opportunities for continued employee growth and development Complete or plan the successful addition and integration of approximately 1,600 employees associated with M&A transactions 2.
+Operations Management response to ensure continuity of critical products and services related to the pandemic, the Texas freeze, etc. Minimize supply chain disruptions Effectively and nimbly manage schedules and budgets for major capital projects (operations, IT systems etc.) Take steps to appropriately manage fixed and variables costs 3.
 Financial Optimize revenues and cash management/liquidity without jeopardizing the future of the Company's financial strength and flexibility Protect the balance sheet and allocate capital responsibly, including with regard to internal projects, transactions, dividends and share repurchases 4.
-Customers/Suppliers Ensure on-time delivery and completion of projects during the pandemic or other non-recurring event Effectively manage inventory to satisfy customer needs Communicate operating status and preventative measures being taken 5.
-Strategy Maintain Company long-term vision and strategic direction Take actions to ensure continuation and execution of strategic transactions 6.
+Customers/Suppliers Ensure on-time delivery and completion of projects during global supply chain disruptions or other non-recurring event Effectively manage inventory to satisfy customer needs Communicate operating status and preventative measures being taken 5.
+Strategy Successful execution of M&A actions and SOAR Maintain Company long-term vision and strategic direction Take actions to ensure continuation and execution of strategic transactions 6.
 Stakeholder Engagement Maintain leadership effectiveness Frequently communicate and engage with the Board to keep them well-informed and appropriately respond to questions Engage in open dialogue and transparency with shareholders, analysts, potential investors and other stakeholders 7.
-ESG Undertake community outreach efforts (disaster preparedness support, corporate giving) Focus on safety, as well as health of employees, customers and visitors • Environmental compliance and enhanced disclosure and responsiveness regarding sustainability goals
+ESG Undertake community outreach efforts (disaster preparedness support, corporate giving) Focus on safety, as well as health of employees, customers and visitors Environmental compliance and enhanced disclosure and responsiveness regarding sustainability goals Overall Holistic Assessment of the Above Criteria Resulting in Multiplier in Range of 0.75x - 1.25x